Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 ## Exclusions

 Our focus is reduction, not neutralization.
 One tonne of carbon not emitted into our atmosphere is not the same as one tonne of carbon that has been offset.
 By far the more preferable goal is never to have emitted the carbon in the first place.
 As such, you cannot reduce an SCI score through carbon neutralizations, either [market-based](#market-based-measures) or [infrastructure-based](#infrastructure-based-measures).
+The specification excludes market-based measures because instruments (like RECs, GOs, PPAs, offsets, etc) are not an intrinsic characteristic of the software that can be improved by the developer.
+They are all mechanisms for reducing emissions after consumption has been established.

 Because this standard lays out a consequential methodology for calculating the emissions associated with a piece of software, the SCI score MUST NOT include the following in the calculation: